Excerpts from the book Forecast Platform 6th Edition, Berlin, 2022.

 Aída Herrera Peña, Berlin-based design researcher with a background in audiovisual media production, dance, and industrial design with a focus on social studies - including performance studies -.
 Andrés Ibagon, Buenos Aires/Bogotá-based historian and artist with emphasis on Latin American and Argentinean theater and film studies.
 Art direction, script and sound design for media.
 Esteban Amon, Hamburg-based filmmaker and designer with a background in multimedia, fashion and editorial content.

-Contribution to Visualizing the Virus with an online pubilcation about the development of the project Gestures of Domestic Memories: A Performative Way-of-Knowing (Herrera, 2022).
+Visualizing the Virus: Online pubilcation about the development of the project Gestures of Domestic Memories: A Performative Way-of-Knowing (Herrera, 2022).

 Roundtable I have a problem with cleanliness at the Bauhaus Study Rooms 2022 with Adam Drazin (Moderator), Charlie-Anne Côté and Nancy Dayanne Valladares.
 Hybrid format, June 17th, 2022 at Stiftung Bauhaus Dessau, DE.